by Cody McLaughlin - Wednesday, May 1, 2019

 The math is clear.
 Murphy, for all his bluster about being committed to environmentalism, has picked the wrong group of people to scapegoat for New Jersey’s woes.
 Gun owners and hunters are a huge financial, environmental and public safety boon to New Jersey, and he is lucky so many have stuck around the state despite the constant onslaught of liberal extremists attacking our hunting way of life.

-About the Author Cody McLaughlin is a noted conservationist and conservative thought leader on public policy issues including hunting, fishing, gun rights, free-market tax and wage policy and the environment.
+Cody McLaughlin is a noted conservationist and conservative thought leader on public policy issues including hunting, fishing, gun rights, free-market tax and wage policy and the environment.
 He works as a GOP consultant for conservative political causes, managing clients’ digital communications and online presence and as a trustee of the New Jersey Outdoor Alliance, helping to represent the state’s 1.2 million sportsmen in the political arena.

 Follow NRA Hunters’ Leadership Forum on Twitter @HuntersLead.